-Note: Rally divisions can be combined based on entry numbers and approval of the organizer and regional supervisor.
+NOTE: Rally divisions can be combined based on entry numbers and approval of the organizer and RS.
 Junior competitors can always compete up a division as a senior to fill out a team.
 Senior competitors can never compete down in a junior division.
-Before combining junior and senior aged competitors on the same team, rally organizers must get written approval (Appendix IV) of the junior competitor and their parent/ legal guardian.
+Before combining junior and senior aged competitors on the same team, rally organizers must get the approval of the junior competitor and their parent/legal guardian (Appendix IV).
 This does not apply when combining division.